top of page

 As the kids get older and they start to understand bigger concepts, we will slowly integrate and add more players on the field.
 The more kids score goals the more they will enjoy soccer and the more they will want to play.
 The more they want to play the more they will play and the better they will get.
 Specific positional and tactical roles can come later.

 For more on specific tactical roles see our Elite Juniors Academy program and our Elite Competitive program.
-The U9/10 age group (starting with 2014/2015 birth year players for Fall 2023) is the traditional year where players can choose to stay in the recreational program or choose to move into our Elite Juniors Academy and strive to reach the highest level of play, but before they get there our goal is to first get them to learn to love soccer and to love playing with a soccer ball.
+The U9/10 age group (starting with 2014/2015/2016 birth year players for Spring 2024) is the traditional year where players can choose to stay in the recreational program or choose to move into our Elite Juniors Academy and strive to reach the highest level of play, but before they get there our goal is to first get them to learn to love soccer and to love playing with a soccer ball.

 Focus On Fundamental Skills